Skip to main content

 • Forklifts Overturning

 There are many ways forklifts can overturn.
 First, the loadmaster or safety officer must ensure the pallets or items are light enough for the manufacturer’s load specifications.
-An innovative business will assure each worker is equipped with restraints and a safety cage.
+An innovative business will ensure that each worker is equipped with restraints and a safety cage.
 These vehicles can still flip over or fall on their side in many ways.
 Load shifting inside trailers and collapsing of levelers can cause a lift to fall over on its side, crushing anyone nearby, like a safety spotter.
 As you can see, a worker can be killed or wounded at truck docks in many ways.

 Some Other Methods of Avoiding Work Injuries When Working At Docking Stations?